 How many FLAS fellowships are awarded to SEASSI students each year?

-Is there a separate form to use for applying for the FLAS fellowship, SEASSI scholarship, or the tuition scholarship?
+Is there a separate form to use for applying for the FLAS Fellowship or the SEASSI Tuition Scholarship?

-There is no separate application form for the FLAS fellowship, SEASSI scholarship, or tuition scholarship.
+There is no separate application form for the FLAS fellowship or SEASSI Tuition Scholarship.
 Fill out the main application form for the SEASSI program and be sure to “x” the boxes indicating which award(s) you are applying to.